NattoRiisa/gdt-calc/README.md

+# Disclaimer!
+The JS has been AI-generated to attempt to reflect on my patch of the Game Dev Tycoon!

+# - ORIGINAL TEXT -
-# gdt-calc
+# GDT-Calculator
 Game review score calculator for Game Dev Tycoon.

 # [Want to open the calculator?
 Click here.](http://rollersteaam.github.io/gdt-calc/)